sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 To do:
 - add icons to visually scan faster through this file
 - assign IDs to experiments?
+- add explanation on how to navigate through this file

 Experiment ideas:
 - BT-LDA with different time intervals